grafana/metrictank/docs/quick-start-docker.md

 Note: it also works with `proxy` mode but then you have to enter `http://graphite-api:8080` as uri.

 Now let's see some data.
 If you go to `Dashboards`, `New` and add a new graph panel.
-In the metrics tab you should see a bunch of metrics already:
+In the metrics tab you should see a bunch of metrics already in the root hierarchy:

-* data under `stats`: these are metrics coming from metrictank and graphite-api.
+* `stats`: these are metrics coming from metrictank and graphite-api.
   i.e. they send their own instrumentation into statsd (statsdaemon actually is the version we use here),
   and statsdaemon sends aggregated metrics into metrictank's carbon port.
 Statsdaemon flushes every second.
-* statsdaemon's own internal metrics which it sends to metrictank's carbon port.
+* `service_is_statsdaemon`: statsdaemon's own internal metrics which it sends to metrictank's carbon port.
-* after about 5 minutes you'll also have some usage metrics show up under `metrictank`.
-See [Usage reporting](https://github.com/raintank/metrictank/blob/master/docs/usage-reporting.md)
+* `metrictank`: usage metrics reported by metrictank.
+See [Usage reporting](https://github.com/raintank/metrictank/blob/master/docs/usage-reporting.md) It may take a few minutes for the usage metrics to show up.

 Note that metrictank is setup to track every metric on a 1-second granularity.
 If you wish to use it for less frequent metrics,